"You're born naked & the rest is drag."

 ▪ NYC morning radio veteran: WKTU

-▪ Published three books: Lettin’ It All Hang Out, Workin’ It & GuRu.
+▪ Published four books: Lettin’ It All Hang Out, Workin’ It, GuRu, and The House of Hidden Meanings

 ▪ A wax portrait of RuPaul is displayed at Madame Tussauds Museum in NYC